r1zzrvk/lib-client-interface/README.md

 Web application that implements https://nextjs-library-app.vercel.app/

 # Development :computer:
-`npm run dev` - for start application in development mode.
+`npm run dev` - to start application in development mode.
 App will be available at http://localhost:3000.
 - Atomic file system is mandatory.
 Each component is in its own folder along with its styles, tests and other files intended for it.

 `npm run lint` - to start linting and simple fixing.